ern2150/FVCR/broadcast-stats.md

 Latest Date | Video / Audio
 -- | --
-11/09/2021 | THEN 2021 version (different starting with floating VCR, tons of camcorder and VCR footage, quick shot of Rydeen at the end) / Doktor Plekter - Kavo
+11/11/2021 | THEN 2021 version (different starting with floating VCR, tons of camcorder and VCR footage, quick shot of Rydeen at the end) / Doktor Plekter - Kavo
+11/11/2021 | Fashion Show Massacre at the Mini-Louvre / Black and White Co - Black and White 11/11/2021 | Mugen Marvels / Marvel vs Capcom 2 - River Stage
+11/11/2021 | Hanu-bow?
+Rain...man? / Rainbow TV Show Full Theme
+11/11/2021 | Ninja Condors fight scene that never ends / Vanilla - The People 11/11/2021 | FMW Opener / FMW Closer
+11/11/2021 | Space Needle FUN / Jet Life - 1st Place (instrumental)
-11/09/2021 | WHAT'S WRONG WITH THOSE FUCKIN CARS MAN / Original audio, then FUN theme 11/09/2021 | Wicker Thunderdome from Death Cage (1988) into CHAMP / Eddie Johns - More Spell on You 11/09/2021 | Ski Masks and Flaming Chassis (Iron Angels) / Kali Uchis - After the Storm
+11/11/2021 | Mike says that's good shit, but the guy who killed Paul is "Looking for war" / (same as video) 11/11/2021 | Ninja the Protector credits then Schtuff / DANDY COLOGNE, Original Audio 11/11/2021 | Hop on Losercycle / LINDBERG - RUSH LIFE 11/11/2021 | UDUNOME / Michiaki Watanabe - Jun no Uta (karaoke) 11/11/2021 | Seattle Freemont Troll Bridge, Archie McPhee, FUN / Mac DeMarco - Young Coconut 11/11/2021 | Ramesh and Ganesh Warn and Welcome You All / Pierre Porte - The Lazy Game 11/09/2021 | WHAT'S WRONG WITH THOSE FUCKIN CARS MAN / Original audio, then FUN theme 11/09/2021 | Wicker Thunderdome from Death Cage (1988) into CHAMP / Eddie Johns - More Spell on You 11/09/2021 | Ski Masks and Flaming Chassis (Iron Angels) / Kali Uchis - After the Storm